Edward Herbert, 1st Baron Herbert of Cherbury: Other works

 The De religione gentilium was a posthumously published work, influenced by the De theologia gentili of Gerardus Vossius, and seen into print by Isaac Vossius.
 It is an early work on comparative religion, and gives, in David Hume's words, "a natural history of religion."
 It is also to some extent dependent on the De dis Syris of John Selden, and the Quaestiones celeberrimae in Genesim of Marin Mersenne.
 By examining pagan religions Herbert finds the universality of his five great articles, and that these are clearly recognisable.
 The same vein is maintained in the tracts De causis errorum, an unfinished work on logical fallacies, Religio laici, and Ad sacerdotes de religione laici (1645).

 Herbert's first historical work was the Expedition Buckinghami ducis, a defence of the Duke of Buckingham's conduct on the La Rochelle expedition of 1627.
 The Life and Raigne of King Henry VIII (1649) is considered good for its period, but hampered by limited sources.

 His poems, published in 1665 (reprinted and edited by John Churton Collins in 1881), show him in general a faithful disciple of Donne.
 His satires are poor, but a few of his lyrical verses show power of reflection and true inspiration, while his use of the metre afterwards employed by Tennyson in his "In Memoriam" is particularly happy and effective.
 His Neo-Latin poems are evidence of his scholarship.
 Three of these had appeared together with the De causis errorum in 1645.

 To these works must be added A Dialogue between a Tutor and a Pupil, which is of disputed authenticity; and a treatise on the king's supremacy in the Church (manuscript in the Record Office and at the Queen's College, Oxford).
 His autobiography, first published by Horace Walpole in 1764, a naïve and amusing narrative, is much occupied with his duels and amorous adventures, and breaks off in 1624.
 Missing from it are his friendships and the diplomatic side of his embassy in France, in relation to which he described only the splendour of his retinue and his social triumphs.

 He was a lutenist, and his collection Lord Herbert of Cherbury's Lute-Book survives in manuscript.
 His own compositions, in all four preludes, four pavans and a courante, are conservative in style, showing little influence from the works of the French school that appear in his collection.
-According to the polymath Samuel Hartlb, he also composed 'some Excellent pieces for the Viole da Gamba' but these are not extant.
+According to the polymath Samuel Hartlib, he also composed 'some Excellent pieces for the Viole da Gamba' but these are not extant.
 Hartlib recorded in his Ephemerides that these pieces were composed "Ex intimis Matheseos fundamentis" from which Herbert derived "Rules" for composition, suggesting that Herbert was writing music derived from the mathesis universalis.

 Herbert was also the author of an unfinished play, 'The Amazon', the working draft of which was rediscovered in 2009.
 The play was probably written while he was completing De Veritate during his terms as English ambassador to France, 1619–21 and 1622–4.